FreeYourSoul/FSeam/docs/future.md

   * ~~**Add logging functionality** : Would be useful in order to have detailed explanation on failures (instead of just a return true/false on the verify)~~
     * ~~Customization of the logging via registering method to do the logging~~
     * ~~Pre-defined logging with Catch2 and GTest~~
-* **Improve API:**
-  * for static function (use the class name as base instead of the generic namespace "FreeFunction")
-  * for verify (unify usage, use template in order to select the function you want to mock) --> Keep previous usage too ?

 * **Bug Fix** (if any :p)
   * ?